 Nikkei 225 Trading

-The Nikkei (Nikkei heikin kabuki) 225 is one of the most popular trading indices in Australia and across the world.
+Nikkei 225 live chart (Nikkei heikin kabuki) is one of the most popular trading indices in Australia and across the world.
 It is also known as the Japan 225, and is the stock market index for the Tokyo Stock Exchange (TSE).
 The Nikkei was first calculated in the 1950 (retroactive to May 1949) and is the most widely quoted average of Japanese stocks, today.
 It is calculated on a daily basis by the Nihon Keizai Shimbun (Nikkei) newspaper.

 Originally called the ‘Nikkei Dow Jones Stock Average’ from 1975 to 1985, initially it was established as part of the rebuilding of Japans industrial sector, following World War II.
 The Tokyo Stock Exchange was established in 1878, and during the Second World War, the Japanese government joined the Tokyo Stock Exchange with a few other leading companies at the time to form the Japanese Stock Exchange (JSE).
 Nearing the end of WWII in the latter part of August 1945 the JSE was closed down.
 In May of 1946, the Tokyo Stock Exchange re-opened under the aegis of the new Securities Exchange Act.